Queensland's Electric Super Highway

 Electric vehicle charging options

-There is a range of charging locations available across Queensland with more stations gradually coming online at places including shopping centres, car parks, workplaces, and other locations, such as tourist attractions.
+There are a range of charging locations available across Queensland with more stations gradually coming online at places including shopping centres, car parks, workplaces, and other locations, such as tourist attractions.

 You can charge your vehicle along the Queensland Electric Super Highway and at home if you have the appropriate infrastructure installed.